-Commuting by bike to work, come rain or shine on some pretty epic routes!
+Commuting to work by bike, come rain or shine on some pretty epic routes!
 Could Iain Robinson actually be the ultimate commuter?!
-Let’s find out!
+Let’s find out about The Big Switch!

 “Commuting by bike means everything.
 I would say it’s become an integral part of my identity”